developer-student-club-thapar/Bootcamp-22-challenge-Cpp/README.md

 or join the GDSC discord and enroll in the program there

 to build the project, change directory to src, then run make

+the challenge is to make a window in opengl to display your name Bonus:- each letter in a different colour